aldaszarnauskas/pands-weekly-tasks/README.md

 # Weekly Assignment Submissions for the Programming and Scripting
 In this repository, you can find Aldas Zarnauskas weekly submissions for the Programming and Scripting module.
+There are 8 submissions in total.

 ## Explanation of each submission